-After the rate, payment and cost questions, the next question a home buyer will ask themselves is typically “how much will I need to put down?”.
+After that, the next question a home buyer will typically ask themselves is: “How much will I need to put down?”.

 Many people still think a 20 percent down payment is required in order to purchase a home.
 However, it’s possible to buy a home while putting down less thanks to private mortgage insurance.